FOG Program: Fats, Oils & Grease

 Take a look at these PSA’s from around the country, showing what Personal care wipes are doing to America’s sewage systems.

-Commercial businesses that are likely to discharge fats, oil and grease (FOG) into the sewer system are governed by the requirements of District Ordinance 09-01.
+Commercial businesses that are likely to discharge fats, oil and grease (FOG) into the sewer system are governed by the requirements of the SPMUD Sewer Code, specifically under Chapter 3 – Fats, Oils & Grease.

 Information regarding the District’s Commercial FOG program is included in the “Fats, Oils and Grease Program for Food Service Establishments.”
 PDF of Commercial FOG Program